On This Day in History: November 9

 - The Congress of Industrial Organizations is founded in Atlantic City, New Jersey, by eight trade unions belonging to the American Federation of Labor.

-- In Munich, Germany, police and government troops crush the Beer Hall Putsch in Bavaria.
-The failed coup is the work of the Nazis.
+- In Munich, police and government troops crush the Nazi Beer Hall Putsch.

 - Kaiser Wilhelm II of Germany abdicates after the German Revolution, and Germany is proclaimed a Republic.

 - SMS Emden is sunk by HMAS Sydney in the Battle of Cocos.

 - The Great Lakes Storm of 1913, the most destructive natural disaster ever to hit the lakes, reaches its greatest intensity after beginning two days earlier.
 The storm destroys 19 ships and kills more than 250 people.

 - The Cullinan Diamond is presented to King Edward VII on his birthday.

 - Theodore Roosevelt is the first sitting President of the United States to make an official trip outside the country.
 He did so to inspect progress on the Panama Canal.

 - The United States receives rights to Pearl Harbor, Hawaii.

 - Mapuche rebels attack the fortified Chilean settlement of Temuco.